rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_iso.md

 ![](https://docs.google.com/drawings/d/e/2PACX-1vReZtyNs0imrji-AwnqK0-4ekCKLcKzfnQ_CwiMj93Q7IsycAJHwlNohwCv_hyHnaify7qO-v2Cecg5/pub?w=1223&h=691)

-In order to build an iso we rely on [elemental build-iso](https://github.com/rancher/elemental-cli) command.
-It accepts a YAML file denoting the packages to bundle in an ISO and a list of luet repositories where to download the packages from.
+In order to build an ISO we rely on [elemental build-iso](https://github.com/rancher/elemental-cli) command.
+It accepts a YAML file denoting the sources to bundle in an ISO.
 In addition it can also overlay custom files or use container images from a registry as packages.

 To build an iso, just run: